p1000000/we-eat/README.md

 Suggestion: grab someone who has RSpec experience and get an overview.

 #### Apis
-Provided is the current's client api expected request/response. **Feel free to change it to meet your needs.**
+Provided is the current's client api expected request/response.
+**You shouldnt technically have to make any changes to the client, but feel free to do so if you feel like it**

 **GET /api/v1.0/restaurants**